mmcknett/advent-of-code-2022/README.md

 ## Day 19
 [Day 19 prompt](https://adventofcode.com/2022/day/19)

 (We were preparing for our two-week international trip, so I didn't have time to immediately finish this one.)
-I started with a naive, aggressively-exponential algorithm started for part 1.
+I started with a naive, aggressively-exponential algorithm for part 1.
 Same issue as day 16; caching params (with the `cached` library!) isn't sufficient to shortcut the processing.
 This one seems suited to dynamic programming, but I don't know exactly what intermediate values to build up yet.

-TODO: Finish part 1 & 2 writeup
+Rather than trying to build up intermediate values, I went ahead with branch-and-bound like Day 16.
+I really struggled to figure out how to do the bound, because it's not easy to come up with a heuristic for the max possible number of geodes.
+I couldn't come up with a better one than "add the geodes you have to the ones that will be produced by geode-cracking robots you have now, plus however many more you'll have assuming you can build one of those robots every minute".
+This just doesn't narrow it down very much.
+But, it was enough, and that method finished while I was still trying to optimize the performance.

+I'll move on, but...

+TODO: Improve the performance of Day 19!
+It takes a few minutes.

 ## Day 18
 [Day 18 prompt](https://adventofcode.com/2022/day/18)